ssvb/ssvb.github.com/_posts/2011-08-22-simd-idct-libjpeg-turbo-bitexactness.md

 in calculations.
 The C code is happy to use 32-bit variables and "32-bit * 32-bit -> 32-bit" multiplications.
 But for the SIMD code, using 16-bit data means that we can pack more information into a single register and process more of it in parallel, saving CPU cycles.
-But using 16-bit calculations, we need to be sure that there are no overflows.
+Still using 16-bit calculations, we need to be sure that there are no unwanted overflows.
+And doing things somewhat different from C always has a risk of getting somewhat different results in the end.

 DCT takes 8x8 blocks of samples with the values in [-128, 127] range and produces blocks of 8x8 DCT coefficients in [-1024, 1023] range.
 IDCT can convert